 Preliminary hearings are conducted in each county.
-When you work with one of our diligent criminal defense attorneys, we will prepare you for this proceeding and outline the legal aspects of these hearings, such as:
+When you work with one of our diligent criminal defense lawyers, we will prepare you for this proceeding and outline the legal aspects of these hearings, such as:

 - Probable cause — The criminal justice system recognizes that defending against a charge presents a burden to the defendant and may harm their reputation, even if he or she is eventually exonerated.
 Accordingly, the preliminary hearing is held between 3 and 10 days after an arrest to determine whether the case should continue.
 This is sometimes referred to as the prima facie case and means that probable cause exists to show that a crime occurred and that the defendant committed it.

 - Hearsay evidence — Certain types of hearsay evidence that usually would not be admitted at trial can be used by the Commonwealth to make its case at the preliminary hearing.
 This includes written or recorded statements from witnesses who would face an undue hardship by having to appear at the proceeding.
 However, prosecutors cannot base their entire argument on hearsay evidence.

 - Witnesses — A defendant can call witnesses during a preliminary hearing, but they can only be used to refute elements of the prosecutor’s probable cause argument.
 You cannot bring in people you know to attest to your good character at this stage of the justice process.

 During a felony and/or misdemeanor preliminary hearing, both the prosecution and defense counsel will have a chance to discuss the evidence that supports their position with each other before the hearing takes place.
 If probable cause cannot be established, the case is most likely dismissed or charges may be reduced.
 Defendants can waive their right to a preliminary hearing.
 This might occur for a reduced charge and/or tentative agreement on how the case will most likely proceed.